kwaikar009/aws-mattermost-deployment/README.md

- # 🚀 Scalable Team Communication Platform Deployment on AWS (Mattermost)
+ # 🚀 AWS Secure Multi-Tier Mattermost Deployment

 ## 📌 Project Overview

-This project demonstrates the deployment of a **self-hosted enterprise team communication platform (Mattermost)** on AWS using a secure and scalable cloud architecture.
+This project demonstrates the deployment of a self-hosted Mattermost collaboration platform on AWS using a secure multi-tier cloud architecture.

-The solution is built within a custom VPC using public and private subnets to ensure controlled access, isolation, and secure communication between application and database layers.
+The infrastructure is designed with network isolation, controlled access, and secure communication between application and database layers using AWS networking and security services.

+The deployment simulates a production-style environment by separating public-facing application components from backend database infrastructure within a custom VPC.

 ---

 ## 🏗️ Architecture Highlights

-* Custom VPC with public and private subnets
+* Custom AWS VPC with public and private subnet architecture
-* Application server hosted in **public subnet**
+* Mattermost application is deployed on an EC2 instance hosted in a **public subnet**
-* Database server hosted in **private subnet** for enhanced security
+* MySQL database server deployed in **private subnet** for enhanced security
-* Internet Gateway for external access
+* Internet Gateway for inbound public access
 * NAT Gateway for outbound internet access from private subnet
-* EC2 instances used for application and database hosting
-* Secure communication configured using Security Groups
+* Security Groups and Network ACLs for layered network security
+* Bastion-host style SSH access model for private resources

 ---

-## ☁️ AWS Services Used
+## ☁️ AWS Services Used                       Purpose

-* EC2 (Compute)
+* EC2 (Compute)                               Application and database hosting
-* VPC (Networking)
+* VPC (Networking)                            Network isolation and segmentation
-* Subnets (Public & Private)
+* Subnets (Public & Private)                  Multi-tier architecture design
-* Internet Gateway
+* Internet Gateway                            Public internet connectivity
-* NAT Gateway
+* NAT Gateway                                 Secure outbound connectivity for private subnet
-* Security Groups
+* Security Groups                             Instance-level access control
-* Elastic IP
+* Elastic IP                                  Static public access for application server

 ---